 Since 2000, the Laboratory has installed more than 60 nest boxes around open grassland areas on site to enhance their population.
 The LISF created nearly 200 acres of suitable habitat for the eastern blue bird.
-Forty boxes were installed around the northern most portions of the LISF and are routinely used by bluebirds, house wrens, and tree swallows.
+Forty boxes were installed around the northern-most portions of the LISF and are routinely used by bluebirds, house wrens, and tree swallows.
 Bluebirds have also benefited from natural nesting habitat resulting from the 2012 wildland fire that resulted in significant tree mortality.
-Bluebirds have been documented within the burned area in 2019 and 2020.
+Bluebirds have been documented annually within the burned area since 2019.

 In 2019, a pair of peregrine falcons (Falco peregrinus) successfully nested on the stack of the former High Flux Beam Reactor (HFBR).
 The pair took over a common raven's nest and successfully raised two chicks.
 While the nesting is a great success, the nesting was discouraged in 2020 to allow the demolition of the stack which is required under the Record of Decision for the Decontamination and Dismantlement of the HFBR.
 The falcons had been seen in various locations on site in 2020 but nesting was not documented.
+In 2021, the falcons took over an osprey's nest located on a cellular tower on the western portion of the Lab.
+The pair successfully raised three chicks.

 Migratory birds occasionally cause safety and health concerns, particularly Canada geese (Branta canadensis) and several species of migratory birds that occasionally nest on buildings or in construction areas on site.
 To control the goose population, the Laboratory manages nesting through egg oiling under an annual permit from the U.S. Fish & Wildlife Service.
 In 2020, the nest management program was suspended due to restrictions associated with COVID-19.
 Prior to the start of nesting, the population was estimated at 105 birds; nesting success resulted in a population of approximately 150 birds by August 2020.
-In an attempt to get the birds to move into areas where they could be hunted, a team of USDA-Wildlife Services biologists scared geese using a radio-controlled car resulting in their leaving the site.
-The effort resulted in a slight reduction of geese during the September early hunting season.
+Nest management in 2021 was overall successful with only a dozen or so goslings produced.
+The number of resident geese was lowered to approximately 40 birds through the permanent removal of 82 geese from the flock by USDA Wildlife Services.